castlenode/gos-sql/README.md

 ## Unofficial GoS Results

 We have computed the results of Game of Stakes using `gos-sql`.
-You will find these results thereafter.
 The code used to generate them can be found [here](./score.php).
 Feel free to verify these results yourself.

 **Note: The results presented hereafter are unofficial.
 The only official Game of Stakes results will be provided by the Tendermint Team.**

-### Global Block information
+### Global Information

  - Number of blocks: `494582`
  - Number of blocks with more than 70% of voting power: `489259` (98%)
  - game_of_stakes last block: `11442`